Wilhelm Gideon

-Wilhelm Gideon (15 November 1898, in Oldenburg – 23 February 1977) was a Schutzstaffel officer and Nazi concentration camp commandant.
+Wilhelm Gideon (15 November 1898 – 23 February 1977) was a Schutzstaffel (SS) officer and Nazi concentration camp commandant.

-A native of Oldenburg in the state of Lower Saxony, Gideon began work as a trainee engineer but had his studies ended by the outbreak of World War I, when he volunteered for service in the German Imperial Army.
+A native of Oldenburg, Gideon began work as a trainee engineer but had his studies ended by the outbreak of World War I, when he volunteered for service in the German Imperial Army.

 Gideon enlisted in the SS in 1933 (member number 88,657) and the Nazi Party in 1937 (member 4,432,258).
 He had various posts in the SS, initially being stationed with the 9th SS-Reiterstandarte (cavalry) from 1934 to 1939.
 Following this, he was moved to the 3rd SS Division Totenkopf until 1942, after which he was briefly attached to the SS-Wirtschafts-Verwaltungshauptamt.
 He also served for a short period at Neuengamme concentration camp and as the administrator of the 88th SS-Standarte in Hamburg.

-Gideon had been identified by Oswald Pohl as a reliable SS officer, and was promoted to Hauptsturmführer by the concentration camp chief.
+Gideon had been identified by Oswald Pohl, the head of the concentration camp system, as a reliable SS officer and was promoted to SS-Hauptsturmführer.
 He was appointed commandant of Gross-Rosen concentration camp on 16 September 1942, in succession to Arthur Rödl, and held the post until 10 October 1943, when Johannes Hassebroek succeeded him.
-His final post was on the staff of the SS and Police Leader in occupied Denmark until Germany's surrender in 1945.
+His final post was on the staff of Günther Pancke, the Higher SS and Police Leader in occupied Denmark, until Germany's surrender in 1945.
 Legal proceedings against Gideon were dismissed in 1962.